mickfuzz/phd4/_posts/thesis_chapters/tocs/2024-6-1-Introduction.md_toc.md

         -   [Defining and conceptualising - formal, home and third space contexts - SUMMARISE / COMPRESS](#defining-and-conceptualising---formal-home-and-third-space-contexts---summarise-compress)
-            -   [Funding and financial dimensions of contexts - MERGE DOWN?](#funding-and-financial-dimensions-of-contexts---merge-down)
         -   [Summary of Conceptual Context](#summary-of-conceptual-context)
     -   [Game making and coding and in schools and formal